 2024 Coastal Inundation Community of Practice (CICoP) Workshop

-This event is designed to create space for practitioners to learn from one another and foster networks of peer support.
+The event was designed to allow practitioners to learn from one another and foster networks of peer support.
+Participants:

-• Build relationships with colleagues across the country who are addressing inundation challenges.
+• Built relationships with colleagues nationwide who were addressing inundation challenges.

-• Hear and exchange innovative approaches for addressing inundation challenges in local communities.
+• Heard and exchanged innovative approaches for tackling inundation challenges in local communities.

-• Share and learn about the latest inundation scientific data, tool and modeling advances.
+• Shared and learned about the latest scientific data, tools, and modeling advances related to inundation.

-• Begin to explore and co-develop products to help address inundation questions.
+• Explored and co-developed products to address inundation questions.

-• Help shape the future activities and direction of the Coastal Inundation Community of Practice.
+• Helped shape the future activities and direction of the Coastal Inundation Community of Practice.

 Benefits for Participants